 Three separate ischemic episodes within a consecutive 12-month period.
 Each episode must require revascularization (or be unable to be revascularized).
 Revascularization usually refers to angioplasty or bypass surgery.

 If a medical consultant who works for the SSA determines that an exercise tolerance test would be too risky for you, the SSA will accept an angiography or other medically acceptable imaging demonstrating coronary artery disease.
-The angiographic evidence must show 50 to 70 percent of narrowing of a coronary artery that has not been bypassed.
-For the specific angiographic evidence required, see Listing 4.04C(1) in the SSA's blue book.
-In addition to the angiographic evidence, your coronary heart disease must seriously limit your ability to engage in daily activities.
+The angiographic evidence must show 50% to 70% narrowing of a coronary artery that has not been bypassed.
+For the specific angiographic evidence required, see listing 4.04C(1) in the SSA's blue book.

 If you've been undergoing treatment, be sure to tell your doctor about all of the symptoms you've been experiencing due to coronary heart disease.
 Mention any chest pain or discomfort, where it's located, and whether it interferes with your ability to concentrate or complete tasks.
 If you have problems walking certain distances without shortness of breath or fatigue, be sure that information makes it into your doctor's notes.
-If you are on medication for coronary heart disease, note any side effects you may experience, such as lethargy, headaches, dizziness, nausea and vomiting, depression, memory loss, or blurred vision.

 If you don't meet the listing requirements for coronary heart disease described above, you might still be eligible for disability benefits.
 As part of the next step in the disability determination process, the SSA will consider whether your heart impairment has reduced your capacity to work.
 If the SSA determines that your capacity is so reduced that you're unable to perform your past job or any other job, you should be found disabled.